numpy/numpy/doc/source/user/troubleshooting-importerror.rst

 * You have recently upgraded NumPy, most likely to NumPy 2, and the other module now also needs to be upgraded.
 (NumPy 2 was released in June 2024.)

-* Especially if you have version constraints on some packages, ``pip`` may have found incompatible versions when installing.
+* You have version constraints and ``pip`` may have installed a combination of incompatible packages.

-* Manual forced versions or setup steps, such as copying a compiled extension to another computer with a different NumPy version.
+* You have compiled locally or have copied a compiled extension from elsewhere (which is, in general, a bad idea).

 The best solution will usually be to upgrade the failing package: